Skip to content

 Adding a Serverbound Packet

 1. Adding a Packet is easy.
-First you have to dereive serde Deserialize for packets.
+First, you have to derive serde Deserialize for packets.
+You should also use the server_packet macro to automaticly parse the Packet ID

 rust